Nokia X2-00

 The Nokia X2-00 is the first low budget phone in the Xseries line from Nokia.
-This single SIM phone was announced in April 2010 and was released 3 months later in July 2010.
-It runs on Series 40 and comes with many pre-installed games and also supports messaging and data-connections.
+This single SIM phone was announced in April 2010 and released in July 2010.
+It runs on Nokia Series 40 6th Edition operating system and comes with many pre-installed games and also supports messaging and data connections.

 Features

-The phone has 240 X 320 256K TFT display with screen of 2.20 inches (~28.7% screen to body ratio) and weighs 81.00gm.
-It comes with a rear camera of 5MP of 2592 x 1944 px and it also has video recording of QVGA with 320 x 240px.
-Data connection is through GPRS and EDGE.
-The device also supports bluetooth and USB connections but lacks infrared, Wi-Fi and GPS.
-It has a RAM of 64MB, ROM of 128MB and supports expandable memory of 16GB microSD.
-It's 860mAh (BL-4C) removable battery supports standby of 624 hours and talk time of 13h 30min.
+The phone has 240 x 320 256K TFT display with screen of 2.2 inches (~28.7% screen to body ratio) and weighs 81 g.
+It comes with a rear camera of 5 MP of 2592 x 1944 px and it also has video recording of QVGA with 320 x 240 px.
+The device supports Bluetooth and USB connections, but lacks infrared, Wi-Fi and GPS.
+It has a RAM of 64 MB, ROM of 128 MB, and supports expandable memory of 16 GB with microSD card.
+It's 860 mAh (BL-4C) removable battery supports standby of 624 hours and talk time of 13h 30min.
 It has a SAR EU 0.82 W/kg (head).

 Appearance

 The aluminium back panel gives a metallic appearance to the feature phone.
-It comes in 2 colors which are red on black and blue on silver.
+It comes in 2 colors, which are red on black and blue on silver.

 Multimedia

-The phone is good for its multimedia features.
-It supports MIDP1.0 JAVA.
-The phone can successfully play MP3, WMV, NRT (Nokia Ringing Tone), WMA and eAAC+ audios and also MP4, H.263 videos.
+The phone supports MIDP 2.1 Java and can successfully play MP3, WMV, NRT (Nokia Ringing Tone), WMA and eAAC+ audios and also MP4, H.263 videos.
 The inbuilt antennae gives clarity to the FM Radio and also has RDS stereo.
-On the left side seek and play/pause buttons are used to control the music/video/radio.
+On the left side, seek and play/pause buttons are used to control the music/video/radio.
 The photo editor software in this phone also adds effects to the photos.